 Colour Sequence: The order in which inks are printed in the press.
 Also known as colour rotation.

 Crop Marks: Lines put onto the pages to show where the document or print will be trimmed.
+It’s important to make sure no element of the final design sits outside of the crop marks, as this won’t be seen in the finished product.

 D-F